fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

   Check this service by verifying the interaction with the mock.

 - Controller implementation: Logging has been omitted to save time.

+### C - Client for external service

+- New service not actually connected to the core service, because the external court data API doesn't actually exist.

+- TODO: Do something smarter in case of problems with the connection (e.g. use resilience4j).

+- TODO: Write a WireMock test.

+### D - E - F

+- Out of time.
+Will be happy to discuss on Tuesday.